Ocean Bluff-Brant Rock, Massachusetts: Geography

 Ocean Bluff (02065) and Brant Rock (02020) contain five public beaches: Sunrise Beach, Ocean Bluff Beach, Brant Rock Beach, Blackman's Point, and Bluefish Cove.
 All of these beaches, as well as the rest of the Marshfield seashore from Green Harbor village to Rexhame village, were once known by the name of "Marshfield Beach".
 In 1832, the Supreme Judicial Court of Massachusetts ruled in the case of Briggs Thomas v.
 Inhabitants of Marshfield, 13 Pickering 240, that Rexhame Beach as well as all of the rest of "Marshfield Beach" was a "common,” open for use by all members of the public.

 During the summer time, especially along Sunrise Beach and Ocean Bluff, skim boarding and surfing are very popular.

+Brant Rock is home to an annual lobster festival that takes place on September 12.
+Flooding is very common during high tide, and strong storms such as nor'easters waves rise high above the sea wall /.